Watch CSWT Information Session

 CSWT stand for Crisis Supporter Workplace Training.
 CSWT has been created to equip students with the necessary skills and knowledge needed to undertake the Crisis Supporter role within Lifeline.

-The Crisis Supporter Training Pathway involves 3 stages of training to become an accredited Crisis Supporter.
+The Crisis Support Volunteer training involves 3 stages of training to become an accredited Crisis Support Volunteer

 CSWT takes 12 months in total to work through the 3 stages.